Team HC Strache – Alliance for Austria: 2020 Viennese state election

 Team HC presented its list for the election in August.
 As expected, Strache was the lead candidate.
 The character of a number of candidates came under scrutiny, with one candidate recorded as having chanted anti-Semitic slogans, such as "Soros must go!" and "Rothschild must go!".
 Another had attended a protest against the Austrian COVID-19 response, at which he had insulted federal Chancellor Sebastian Kurz and questioned whether the SARS-CoV-2 virus actually existed.
 A third was a professional physician who had expressed anti-vaccination beliefs.

 Team HC won 3.3% of votes cast in the election, below the 5% electoral threshold to enter the legislature.
 Despite this, Strache insisted he would continue with the party and expand beyond Vienna, naming the local elections in Upper Austria as his next goal.
+The party would not run in the Upper Austria elections.

+2025 Viennese state election

+Team HC ran citywide in the 2025 Viennese state election.
+The threshold to win seats is 5%.
+The party won 1.10%.